unoplatform/uno/doc/articles/howto-consume-webservices.md

 * Creating a simple Uno application.
 * Registering for The Cat API web service.
 * Building a number of data models that utilize JSON serialization.
-* Building a web service base class that supports REST service operations and then build a number of services that derived from it.
+* Building a web service base class that supports REST service operations and then building a number of services that are derived from it.
 * Using the services in a view-model.
 * Build a XAML UI that utilizes the view-model.
 * Test the application in Windows and WASM.

-Throughout the how-to there will be notes on recommended practices and tips that highlight resources for additional learning.
+Throughout the how-to, there will be notes on recommended practices and tips that highlight resources for additional learning.

 > [!TIP]
 > The complete source code that goes along with this tutorial is available in the [unoplatform/Uno.Samples](https://github.com/unoplatform/Uno.Samples) GitHub repository - [TheCatApiClient](https://github.com/unoplatform/Uno.Samples/tree/master/UI/TheCatApiClient)